/

 AITC is reported to damage DNA and is toxic to aquatic organisms.

-One of the most compelling studies is out of Africa where AITC was found to have teratogenic properties and caused frog malformation and mortality.
+Jacksonville State University Biology Department has studied this.
+They created this compelling study of an African frog where AITC was found to have teratogenic properties and caused frog malformation and mortality.

 Effect of allyl isothiocyanate on developmental toxicity in exposed Xenopus laevis embryos